kwriter/jmoppet/README.md

 Performance
 ------

 jMoppet is using CPU cycles depending on the mount of constraints and how hard it is to evaluate them.
-This can cause apps to slow down a litte.
+This can cause apps to slow down a little.
 Since it's a multi threaded moppet, the performance impact should be insignificant.

 Progress
 --------